 - Applying your strengths

-We’ll go over a few character strength interventions below, but if you’re interested in learning more about what they are and how they work, I highly recommend the book Character Strengths Interventions: A Field Guide for Practitioners by Dr. Ryan M. Niemiec.
+We will go over a few character strength interventions below, but if you are interested in learning more about what they are and how they work, I highly recommend the book Character Strengths Interventions: A Field Guide for Practitioners by Dr. Ryan M. Niemiec (2017).

 Activities for Exploring Character Strengths

-If you (or your clients) are at the beginning of your strengths journey, you may want to begin with activities designed to help you explore your strengths.
-The first step towards using your strengths more effectively is figuring out what those strengths are and how you tend to use them!
+If you (or your clients) are at the beginning of your strength’s journey, begin with activities designed to help you explore your strengths.
+The first step towards using your strengths more effectively is understanding what those strengths are and how you use them!

 Use these two activities to get started: